kodejuice/openai-realtime-api-clone/README.md

-> This repo fixes a small issue in the `@streamio/openai-realtime-api` node package that prevented using a custom OpenAI model for the stream call
+> This repo fixes a small issue in the `@streamio/openai-realtime-api` node package that prevented using a custom OpenAI realtime model for the stream call

 ----